skotcharat/doforfund/readme.md

 # **Project Technologies/Techniques**

 * **Security/Authentication**
 1. Tomcat's JDBC Realm Authentication
 2. Admin role: create/read/update/delete (crud) of all data
-3. User role: create trail, create trail report, edit data they have entered previously
+3. User role: edit data they have entered previously
-4. All: anyone can view trail information (no login)
+4. All: anyone can view information (no login)
 * **Database**
 1. MySQL
 2. Store users and roles
-3. Store all data for the trails and reports
+3. Store all data for the picture
 * **ORM Framework**
 1. Hibernate 5
 * **Dependency Management**
 1. Maven
-* **Web Services consumed using Java**
-1. NOAA for weather conditions at a trail location, including snow depth
 * **CSS**
 1. Bootstrap or Materialize
 * **Data Validation**